Egeria (Brazilian elodea) identification and control

 Legal status in King County, Washington

-Public and private landowners are required to control infestations of Brazilian elodea that occur on their property in King County, Washington except in lakes Dolloff, Fenwick, Union, Washington, and Sammamish, and the Sammamish River.
-Brazilian elodea is a Class B Noxious Weed in Washington, first listed in 1993.
+Public and private landowners are required to control infestations of egeria that occur on their property in King County, Washington except in lakes Dolloff, Fenwick, Union, Washington, and Sammamish, and the Sammamish River.
+Egeria (Brazilian elodea) is a Class B Noxious Weed in Washington, first listed in 1993.
 It is designated by the Washington State Noxious Weed Control Board for required control in King County except in areas as described above.
 It is on the list of Regulated Class B Noxious Weeds in King County.

 For more information on noxious weed regulations and definitions, see Noxious Weed Lists and Laws.